 The average mortality rate index is 100 for HSMR and 1.00 for SHMI, so lower rates are better.
 Our ambition is to be in the 20% of NHS organisations with the lowest risk-adjusted mortality rates.

 Numbers of avoidable pressure ulcers are recognised as a key indicator of the quality of nursing care patients receive.

 Since 2012, wards at Western Sussex Hospitals have been taking part in an internal award scheme to promote the standards of skin care needed to protect patients in this way.

 Hospital-acquired pressure ulcers

 The increase in pressure ulcers seen in 2015/16 was due to a change in the way we report skin damage.
-We are continuing to promote good nursing practice to raise standards further in 2018/19.
+Our target for 2018/19 was fewer than 220 Grade 2 pressure ulcers.
+We are continuing to promote good nursing practice to raise standards further in 2019/20.